Webreaper/SolisAgileManager/README.md

 the last `A` to the correct [Region Code](https://mysmartenergy.uk/Electricity-Region) will do exactly what you need.
 Solis Manager doesn't do anything with the standing charge, so it doesn't matter if you're on an older tariff.

+### Axle.Energy VPP Integration

+[Axle.Energy](https://vpp.axle.energy/landing?ref=R-LKLMKHRL) is a Virtual Power Plant (VPP) provider, who aims to help supplement/balance the grid by drawing on consumer/residential Solar plants to provide energy to the grid in times when it is under stress.

+The idea is that you sign up to Axle Energy's program, and then they send you 'Events' - which are periods when the grid is under strain - and during those periods you discharge your battery to the grid to help supplement generation.

+The program works in two modes:

+* `Full control` - where Axle.Energy manages your inverter + battery completely, to try and maximise profits for you
+* `Events Only` - where you continue to manage your inverter + battery to suit your personal needs best, but Axle can send events to request that you discharge your battery, and then pays for that discharge.

+SolisAgileManager supports the `Events Only` model; the app will continue to charge/discharge your battery based on the normal pricing stragey, but if an Axle Event is received, it will update the slot in the strategy to discharge the battery.

+To join the program:

+* Sign up to [Axle.Energy VPP](https://vpp.axle.energy/landing?ref=R-LKLMKHRL) (note, this link is a referral link)
+* Register your address and MPAN so they can track your export for billing purposes
+* Give them access to your Solis Inverter.
+Note that you do not need to give them 'full control' when you enable their access in SolisCLoud.
+I gave them permissions to _read_ my inverter data, but not to _control_ the inverter, since all the discharge control will be managed by SolisAgileManager.
+* Once you're set up, go to `Account => Home Assistant` and generate an Authentication Token.
+* In the SolisAgileManager settings screen, paste your Axle authentication token into the Axle.Energy VPP Settings API Key field.

+Note that this feature is currently new and experimental.
+It's relatively simple - it will just mark the plan slot as `Discharge` during each Axle event.
+Once I've had a chance to test the way events are scheduled, I may enhance the management to make it smarter - for example, once a future event is in the schedule, applying some target pre-charging to ensure that the max discharge can be achieved during the event.
+If you have other suggestions, please raise a Github issue.

 ### Other Configuration Settings